acfatah/acfatah/README.md

 # Hi, I'm Achmad F. Ibrahim 👋

-> Experienced Full-stack Developer with a Passion for Turning Great Ideas into Reality
+> Experienced Full-stack Developer with growth and builder mindset

 A full-stack web developer, specialize in building UI using ES6 JavaScript, and Vue 3.
 I prioritize scalable and maintainable code using latest features of ECMA script.